-Products we love: Our top recommendations for reduced daylight hours
+Products we love: our top recommendations for reduced daylight hours and overcoming SAD

 Welcome to the Igennus latest feature ‘Products we love’.
 Here, we’ll be sharing with you our favourite products in different categories, explaining why our staff love them, and rating them out of 5.
 Feel free to leave comments if you have your own favourite products that you love and would like to share them with us.